jessielw/MP4Forge/README.md

 - **macOS**: `~/Library/Application Support/Mp4Forge/config.toml`
 - **Linux**: `~/.config/Mp4Forge/config.toml`

-For portable installations, the config is stored in the `runtime/` folder alongside the executable.
+For portable installations, the config is stored in the `runtime/` folder alongside the executable _(desktop only)_.

-## Roadmap

-### Planned Features

-- **Docker/Web version**: Web-based interface with Docker deployment for headless servers (coming soon)
-- **Batch processing**: Process multiple files with templates
-- **Video format support**: Direct support for more video codecs

 ## Development